ujjwalargasia-sudo/best-ias-coaching-in-india/README.md

 # Plutus IAS – Best IAS Coaching in India 2026

 **Plutus IAS** is a leading UPSC coaching institute known for expert faculty, personalized mentorship, and consistent top rankers.
-It offers courses for Prelims, Mains, Optional Subjects, and CSATs
+It offers courses for Prelims, Mains, Optional Subjects, and CSATS

 ## Courses
 - Offline & Online Classes